 Volunteer or military service: If you're currently serving in the military, your monthly payments aren't going to be a burden.
 While in active duty, there should be no worry about paying back your Income Share Agreement.
 If you're volunteering and currently not making much this is, of course, a great reason for having your monthly payments in deferment.

-Medical leave: With an ISA you can have peace of mind because if anything were to happen your ISA will be in a grace period.
+Medical leave: With an ISA provider you can have peace of mind because if anything were to happen your ISA will be in a grace period.
 You're able to focus on what's important while you're recovering before you begin making payments again.
-If something happened and you’re physically not able to return to work, your ISA payments will be deferred.
+If something happened and you're physically not able to return to work, your ISA payments will be deferred.

 Payments Have an End Date

-Another great part of ISAs is that your repayment won’t drag on forever.
-Whereas some private student loan borrowers are in repayment for as long as 20 to 25 years, repaying tens of thousands of dollars more than they originally received in interest, ISAs have a set term-time called the Payment Window.
+Another great part of ISAs is that your repayment term won't drag on forever.
+Whereas some traditional student loan borrowers are in repayment for as long as 20 to 25 years, repaying tens of thousands of dollars more than they originally received in interest, ISAs have a set term-time called the Payment Window.
 This, again, varies from ISA to ISA and program to program but can generally be anywhere from 24 to 96 months.

 Although an Income Share Agreement may not be right for everyone, they can be a great alternative to private student loans.
 Of course, your payments are based on your contract, and vary from person to person, if you'd like more details you can check out this ISA calculator.
 If you're considering using an ISA to pay for your education, you can check out these Meratas-partnered programs which all offer ISAs as an option to their program financing.